Skip to content

 Project (user-defined) Domain-specific metrics Benchmark accuracy, latency, win rate

-Built with the Factory
+Built with re:factory

-The factory has shipped something every day for the last 30 days — products, research experiments, production features, papers.
+re:factory has shipped something every day for the last 30 days — products, research experiments, production features, papers.
 Here are a few examples:

 Project What it does Mode